Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 ### Formatting result fields

 For now, let's address the issues with the formatting of the `unit price discount` and `line total` fields.
-You can see that based on their SQL types the price discount was imported with type `money` and the line total was imported with a generated type `numeric_38_6`, which even has a warning on its definition saying that it extends a deprecated type `numeric`.
+You can see that based on their SQL types the price discount was imported with the type `money` and the line total was imported with a generated type `numeric_38_6`, which even has a warning on its definition saying that it extends a deprecated type `numeric`.

 ```xml
 <object name="detail">